kshitij7704/DSA_Practice/README.md

-# Practice Data_Structures_and_Algorithms
+# DSA Practice
-This folder contains code for practice of DSA
+This repository contains various practice problems of DSA from different coding platforms.